repicao/IH_AB_DA_FT_JAN_2024/Class_Materials/Machine_Learning/Supervised_Learning/Lab/Lab_Classification_Handling_Logistic_Regression_Imbalanced_data.md

  Round 2
   - Fit a Decision Tree Classifier on the training data.
-  - Check the accuracy on the test data.
+  - Check the error metric on the test data.
+  - Create a function that takes a list of integers and trains and tests a Decision Tree Classifier using each integer as max_depth

  Round 3
  -  apply K-fold cross validation on your models before and check the model score.